-The following sequence of checks should be made before starting any service work:
+The following sequence of checks should be made before starting any servicing work:

-- Check the flue terminal and ensure it is not blocked or damaged. - 2.
-Run the boiler and check the operation of its controls. - Ensure that all water/fuel system connections and fittings are sound.
+- 1. Check the flue terminal and ensure it is not blocked or damaged. - 2.
+Run the boiler and check the operation of its controls. - 3.
+Ensure that all water system connections and fittings are sound.
 Remake any joints and check the tightness of any fittings that may be leaking. - 4.
-Allow the boiler and system to cool down - If the boiler is part of a sealed central heating system, check the system pressure, check the operation of the pressure relief valve and check the expansion vessel air charge.
-Refer to Section 7. - Refill, vent and re-pressurise the system as necessary.
+Allow the boiler and system to cool down. - 5.
+If the boiler is part of a sealed central heating system, check the system pressure, check the operation of the pressure relief valve and check the expansion vessel air charge.
+Refer to Section 7. - 6.
+Refill, vent and re-pressurise the system as necessary.
 Refer to Section 7. - 7.
-Check that any ventilation openings are of adequate free area and are clear of obstructions.
-Refer to Section 9. - 8.
-Remove any sludge/water from the fuel tank by opening the sludge valve at the lower end of the tank (if fitted). - Ensure that all fuel system connections are sound.
-Remake any joints and check the tightness of any fittings that may be leaking. - With the fuel supply valve (at the oil tank) closed, clean/ replace the filter element and clean the filter bowl.
+Check that any ventilation openings are adequate of adequate free area and are clear of obstructions.
+See Section 9. - 8.
+Remove any sludge/water from the fuel tank by opening the sludge valve at the lower end of the tank (if fitted). - 9.
+Ensure that all fuel system connections and fittings are sound.
+Remake any joints and check the tightness of any fittings that may be leaking. - 10.
+With the fuel supply valve (at the oil tank) closed, clean/ replace the filter element and clean the filter bowl.

-Before servicing, isolate the electricity supply and close the fuel supply valve.
+Before servicing, set the boiler ON/OFF switch to OFF, isolate the electricity supply and close the fuel supply valve.

-The data label on the top panel of the Boiler House models will indicate the fuel used and the nozzle fitted.
+The data label on the inside of the case side panel will indicate the fuel used and the nozzle fitted.